nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 # show_answer('Observation models', 'a')
 ```

-It is important to appreciate that the likelihood and its role in Bayes' rule, does no "inversion".
-It simply quantifies how well $x$ fits to the data in terms of its weighting.
+It is important to appreciate that the likelihood, and its role in Bayes' rule, does not perform any "inversion".
+It simply quantifies how well each $x$ fits the data, in terms of its weighting.
 This approach also inherently handles the fact that multiple values of $x$ may be plausible.

 **Exc (optional) -- "why inverse":** Laplace called "statistical inference" the reasoning of "inverse probability" (1774).
 You may also have heard of "inverse problems" in reference to similar problems, but without a statistical framing.
 In view of this, why do you think we use $x$ for the unknown, and $y$ for the known/given data?